extracts/mac-scripting/DEVONthink/DEVONthink_Notes_from_PDF_Annotations/README.md

 Note that you can run the script multiple times with the same PDF record(s) selected in DEVONthink.
 On a subsequent run of the script, all notes that were newly created (or updated) will be selected.

+If the script was executed automatically from within a DEVONthink smart rule (which, in turn, may have been triggered by an Import or Save event), script feedback will be reported via a notification, and created/updated notes won't get selected.

 ## Discussion & Help: